cepalle/mod1/README.md

 Try it at: https://cepalle.github.io/mod1/

-This project is a animation of water flow on a surface, it use Height field Fluids algorithm for the water and KNN algorithm for the ground surface.
+Mod1 a animation of water flow on a surface.

+It use Height field Fluids algorithm for the water and KNN algorithm for the ground surface.

 ## Images